Learn about COVID-19 fraud

-- helping Commonwealth entities build strong countermeasures into policy, programs and system design to prevent and detect fraud against COVID-19 measures
+- helping the Australian Government build strong countermeasures into policy, programs and system design to prevent and detect fraud against COVID-19 measures

-- sharing information and intelligence across the Commonwealth and internationally to detect and disrupt fraud
+- sharing information and intelligence across the Australian Government and internationally to detect and disrupt fraud

-- supporting Commonwealth entities build in robust post-payment compliance and recovery processes.
+- supporting the Australian Government build in robust post-payment compliance and recovery processes.

 The Australian Government is also actively detecting, investigating and disrupting fraud.
 Fraud is a criminal offence and is taken seriously.
 You can find out about recent fraud investigations and disruption by the Australian Federal Police on their website and Facebook page.

-What Commonwealth entities are doing to safeguard COVID-19 measures against fraud
+What the Australian Government is doing to safeguard COVID-19 measures against fraud

 - getting expert advice from the Commonwealth Fraud Prevention Centre and the Australian Federal Police to assess their fraud risks